Sleep Training System™

 For me, it boiled down to this: when the choice was either let insomnia control me or I control it, that was an easy decision to make.

-So please consider this your invitation – and the means – to take back control.
+So consider this your invitation – and the means – to take back control.
 If you are willing to conscientiously work the program, the STS will provide you with a clear, logical, concise, step-by-step plan to naturally improve and powerfully strengthen your ability to sleep well and consistently awaken refreshed.